 As a minimum, employers should seek at least one reference from the individual’s current or previous employer either via email or over the phone.
 Permission should always be sought from the candidate before approaching their current employer.

-Where more than one reference can be practically obtained, as government restrictions ease, these should be obtained as outlined in the pre-existing NHS employment check standards.
+Where more than one reference can be practically obtained, as government restrictions ease, these should be obtained as outlined in the pre-existing NHS Employers pre-employment check standard.

 Where NHS staff are being redeployed to a different NHS organisation, employers should aim to seek verification from HR on what information may be readily available about the individual on personnel systems, such as ESR.